XiaWenjun1/CW2024/README.md

 - **2024-11-18**: Add vertical velocity for boss projectile and set velocity method.
 Add one more boss fire pattern.
 Fire 3 balls with 3 different directions.
 (Straight, LeftUp and LeftDown).
 Add Two classes in display folder(ScoreBoard and TargetLevelTwo).
 ScoreBoard is used in LevelOne to show Target Kill and Current Kill(It will update the destroy enemy plane number).
 TargetLevelTwo is used in LevelTwo to show target hint.
+- **2024-11-19**: Add LevelThree.
+Enemies and bosses exist at the same time.
+The winning condition is to defeat the boss and kill a certain number of enemy planes, which must be met at the same time.
+(To reduce the difficulty of the game.
+When user reach the number of enemy plane killed, no more enemy plane spawn.)
+Boss Health Bar will hide when it got destroyed.
+Winning condition will show on left bottom of screen.